 Anyway, these are very nice looking models.
-I especially like the separately applied handgrabs (a new innovation for N scale "cab" units).
+I especially like the separately applied handgrabs (at the time, a new innovation for N scale "cab" units).

 The DCC-Ready chassis is all-metal and split-frame.
 The motor is an open-sided / skew-wound 5-poler (equipped with dual flywheels).
 All wheels are geared and provide pickup (no traction tires).
 Wipers on the trucks transfer current directly to the chassis (IE, no wires).
 All gearing is plastic.
 Directional lighting is provided by an old-school filament bulb on the lightboard.
 The couplers are truck-mounted Rapidos.
 The wheels are blackened and low-profile (no problems on Code-55 rails).